usnistgov/escherized-colloids/README.md

 ========
 Refer to the [NIST MIDAS entry](https://datapub.nist.gov/od/id/mds2-3105) for information regarding the citation of this repository.

+The logo for this repository (`logo.png`) was generated using Google Gemini on Nov.
+28, 2024 with the prompt "Create a logo as if MC Escher were drawing a picture of a colloidal crystal."

 Contact information
 ===================
 * Nathan A. Mahynski, Material Measurement Laboratory, Chemical Sciences Division, Chemical Informatics Group.
 Contact: nathan.mahynski@nist.gov